memgraph/docs/errors/memgraph/python-modules.md

 sudo pip3 install <PACKAGE_NAME>
 ```

-If this aproach doesn't work, try to install a pre-compiled package using
+If this approach doesn't work, try to install a pre-compiled package using
 `apt-get` if available.

 import SubmitError from '../templates/_submit-error.mdx';